COMP1100-7110-2025-s2/Wed_2pm_Team_05/Documents/Iteration_3/test_cards_mvp.md

 # Test Cards For MVP

-## Hypothesis 1: Students will feel more personally connected and supported if they are offered backup mentor matching based on shared interests.
+## Hypothesis 1: Students will feel more personally connected and supported if they are offered mentor matching based on shared interests.

 **HYPOTHESIS**
 We believe that offering mentor-matching based on shared interests (not just degree combination) will make students feel more personally connected and supported.